rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 ### Addition and Deletion counts

-Parts of the following querying algorithm depend on efficiently counting the number of additions or deletions in a delta.
+Parts of our querying algorithms depend on the ability to efficiently count the number of additions or deletions in a delta.
-The naive way of doing this would be to simply iterate over all triples in a delta, and counting all those matching the triple pattern and version.
+A naive way of doing this would be to simply iterate over all triples in a delta, and counting all those matching the triple pattern and version.
-This has a linear time complexity, so this will not perform well for large stores.
+This has a linear time complexity in terms of the total number of triples, so this will not perform well for large stores.
 We propose two separate approaches for enabling efficient addition and deletion counting in deltas.

 For additions, we propose to store an additional mapping from triple pattern and version to number of additions